 Section 4.
 The chairmen of standing/special committees shall be elected by the officers of this local unit.

 Section 5.
-The term of office of a committee chairman shall be ____ year(s) or until the selection of a successor.
+The term of office of a committee chairman shall be one year(s) or until the selection of a successor.

 Section 6.
 The chairman of each committee shall present a plan of work to the executive committee or board of managers for approval.
 No committee work shall be undertaken without the consent of the executive committee or board of managers.